29Disha/Plasma-blood-bank-/README.md

 ## Contributing
 If you want to contribute to this project or suggest improvements, feel free to create a pull request or raise an issue on the project's GitHub repository.

-## License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code following the terms of the license.

 ## Contact
 If you have any questions or inquiries regarding this project, you can reach me at [disha200129@gmail.com](disha200129@gmail.com).